Setting Up Infiniband on Proxmox VE

 CPU: 34ms

-Oct 22 12:34:51 prox4 systemd[1]: Finished opensm.service - Starts the OpenSM InfiniBand fabric Subnet Managers.
+Oct 22 12:34:51 pve systemd[1]: Finished opensm.service - Starts the OpenSM InfiniBand fabric Subnet Managers.

-You should now be able to set an IP address on the physical Infiniband card on Proxmox VE, and pass it through to your guests.
+You should now be able to set an IP address on the physical Infiniband card on Proxmox VE (on the physical NIC, not a VF), and pass it through to your guests.

 Resource Mapping